ld2113/Data-Analysis-Project/README.md

 # Data-Analysis-Project

 ## ToDo
-- Fix generator (without SMOTE)
-- Do random sampling in generator instead of SMOTE (compare methods)
+- Use embedding layer for training
 - Include automatic NN metric logging
-- Compare performance of different autoencoder outputs
-- How to do partial embedding for test and validation data
-- Create network with two seperate inputs which are later joined
-- Is it actually okay to train the autoencoder without holdout?
-- use 4/7/10D embedding
-- Pass val. data directly to network (rather then testing later)
+- Pass val. data directly (not with generator)
-- Write multiprocessing generator

 - Use crossvalidation to validate NN sklearn.cross_validation.StratifiedKfold
 - Find way to replace embedding